MSSM Higgs Boson Searches at the LHC: Benchmark Scenarios after the Discovery of a Higgs-like Particle: Benchmark Scenarios

 As it was pointed out in \citeres{Mh125,NMSSMLoopProcs,MH125other}, besides the interpretation of the Higgs-like state at $\sim \mass \gev$ in terms of the light $\cp$-even Higgs boson of the MSSM it is also possible, at least in principle, to identify the observed signal with the {\em heavy} $\cp$-even Higgs boson of the MSSM.
 In this case the Higgs sector would be very different from the SM case, since all five MSSM Higgs bosons would be light.
 The heavy $\cp$-even Higgs boson would have a mass around $\mass \gev$ and behave roughly SM-like, while the light $\cp$-even Higgs boson of the MSSM would have heavily suppressed couplings to gauge bosons.
 Due to the rather spectacular phenomenology of such a scenario, the available parameter space is already affected by existing search limits, and the prospects for discovering a non-SM like Higgs in the near future would be very good.

 The most relevant limits probing such a scenario at present arise from the searches for MSSM Higgs bosons in the $gg,b\bar b \to h, H, A \to \tau\tau$ channel, but also the search for a light charged Higgs in top quark decays has an interesting sensitivity.
 The results for the $gg,b\bar b \to h, H, A \to \tau\tau$ channel have recently been updated by CMS~\cite{HCP2012tautau}.
-However, it is difficult to assess the impact of those new results on the viability of such a scenario, since they have been presented only for the \mhmax\ scenario (i.e., no cross section limits have been provided which could readily be applied to other scenarios; an attempt to incorporate a rough estimate of the new CMS result has been made in {\tt HiggsBounds\,4.0.0-beta}~\cite{higgsbounds}, which we have used for producing the plots in this paper).
+However, it is difficult to assess the impact of those new results on the viability of such a scenario, since they have been presented only for the \mhmax\ scenario (i.e., no cross section limits have been provided which could readily be applied to other scenarios; an attempt to incorporate a rough estimate of the new CMS result has been made in {\tt HiggsBounds\,4.0.0}~\cite{higgsbounds,HBmanual}, which we have used for producing the plots in this paper).
+Besides Higgs search limits also limits from flavor physics can place relevant constraints on this kind of scenario.
+It was found in \citeres{NMSSMLoopProcs,ADNM} that flavor constraints could lead to tension with the allowed parameter space (which might be aleviated by taking into account some Non-Minimal Flavor Violation~\cite{jillana}).
+We do not take these indirect constraints into account in this analysis.
 In view of the rich and interesting phenomenology, we include a scenario of this kind among the benchmarks that we propose.
 In particular, this scenario could provide a useful benchmark for the ongoing charged Higgs boson searches in the MSSM.

 In this scenario we deviate from the definition of an $\MA$--$\tb$ plane, since it is clear that a relatively small value of $\MA$ (and correspondingly $\MHp$) is required. $\MA$ is therefore fixed to $\MA = 110\gev$ (other choices for $\MA$ in this low-mass region would also be possible), and instead $\mu$ is varied.
 Otherwise we choose the same parameters as for the \tauphobic\ scenario, with the exception that we set $\msld = 1000 \gev$, while the value in the \tauphobic\ scenario is $\msld = 500\gev$ (see the discussion above).
 Accordingly, the parameters proposed for this scenario are: \footnote{ The remark made in the previous section about the constraints from charge and color breaking minima in the scalar potential applies also here. }